-

 The truth

-There is no reason why you could not get married or have a family, though it is strongly recommended that those close to you are vaccinated.
+There is no reason why you could not get married or have a family.
+However, it’s strongly recommended that those close to you are vaccinated.
+You should also discuss your hepatitis status with your doctor if you become pregnant, to prevent you transmitting it to your child.

 The myth